kutsukos/VCF-statistics/README.md

 -0.4 - CURRENT-
    + Updated README file
    + Step 2 and Step 3 are concatenated
--0.4.2
-   + One extra pdf file will be created on step 2...
-   + Detailed comments in scripts added
+-0.5
+   + Python 3 update for the python script
 </pre>

 ## Contact <a name="contact"></a>
-Contact me at <code>skarisg@gmail.com</code> or <code>ioannis.kutsukos@gmail.com</code> for reporting bugs or anything else! :)
+Contact me at <code>ioannis.kutsukos@gmail.com</code> for reporting bugs or anything else! :)